craigaps/relying-party-server/README.md

 **Registration (attestation)**

-Below is a sample request payload for a attestation:
+Below is a sample request payload for an attestation:

 ```
 {